-ACCESSORY (A): An on position in which you can operate your electrical power accessories.
+ACCESSORY (A): This is an on position in which you can operate your electrical power accessories.
 Press in the ignition switch as you turn the top of it toward you.

-LOCK (B): This is the only position in which you can remove the key.
-This position locks your ignition, steering wheel and transaxle.
+LOCK (B): This is the only position from which you can remove the key.
+This position locks your ignition, shift lever and transaxle.
 It's a theft-deterrent feature.

 OFF (C): This position lets you turn off the engine but still turn the steering wheel.
 It doesn't lock the steering wheel like LOCK and it doesn't send any electrical power to the accessories.
+The instrument cluster will remain powered in OFF to illuminate the gear shift indicator.
+The cluster will also activate the parking brake light when the parking brake is set.
 Use OFF if you must have your vehicle in motion while the engine is not running.

 RUN (D): This is an on position that the switch returns to after you start your engine and release the switch.
 This is the position for driving.
 Even when the engine is not running, you can use RUN to operate your electrical power accessories and to display some instrument panel warning lights.
 START (E): This position starts your engine.
 When the engine starts, release the key.
 The ignition switch will return to RUN for normal driving.

-If your key seems stuck in LOCK and you can't turn it, be sure it is all the way in.
+If your key seems stuck in LOCK and you can't turn it, be sure you are using the correct key; if so, is it all the way in?
 If it is, then turn the steering wheel left and right while you turn the key hard.
 But turn the key only with your hand.
 Using a tool to force it could break the key or the ignition switch.
 If none of this works, then your vehicle needs service.